Nikon P900 vs Pentax 645Z

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the P900 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the P900 and 645Z can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon P900 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.